BUDGET 2017

 5) Fisherman’s Income Tax Credit

-A new income tax credit of up to €1,270 can be claimed by fishermen who spend at least 80 days in the tax year fishing for wild fish or shellfish.
+Fishermen can claim a new income tax credit of up to €1,270.
+This is provided they spend at least 80 days in the tax year, fishing for wild fish or shellfish.

 The Group A tax-free threshold, which applies primarily to gifts and inheritances from parents to their children, is being increased from €280,000 to €310,000.

-The Group B threshold, which applies primarily to gifts and inheritances to parents, brothers, sisters, nieces, nephews, grandchildren, etc., is being increased from €30,150 to €32,500.
+Group B threshold, which applies primarily to gifts and inheritances to parents, brothers, sisters, nieces, nephews, grandchildren, etc., is being increased from €30,150 to €32,500.

 The Group C threshold, which applies to all relationships other than Group A or B, is being increased from €15,075 to €16,250.